soundpress/RulesOfNYC/docs/c07/index.rst

    (2) A permittee that is authorized by the New York state department of environmental conservation to receive source separated organic waste and that receives such waste in accordance with subdivision d of section 16-306.1 of the administrative code and rules promulgated pursuant thereto, and that is not authorized to process organic waste at its own facility, shall deliver such organic waste or have such organic waste delivered directly to an organic waste processing facility, excluding waste that cannot be processed at an organic waste processing facility.
 Unless the permittee is authorized to process organic waste at its own facility, the permittee shall enter into a written agreement with an organics processing facility, or other transfer facility, at which organic waste will be received.
 A copy of such written agreement shall be available to the Department for inspection upon request.
 Operators of putrescible solid waste transfer stations that receive organic waste shall maintain the separation of organic waste before its transfer to another location.
 A permittee that receives source separated organic waste shall include in the quarterly reports submitted to the Department pursuant to paragraph (i) of this subsection the following information, calculated on a monthly basis by weight or volume: the total amount of organic waste received; the origin of such organic waste; and the destination facility of the organic waste removed, together with the name of the owner of such facility and his or her business contact information.
 Such quarterly reports shall be submitted on forms prescribed by or acceptable to the Department.
 The report for the quarter ending on March 31 shall be due on April 30; the report for the quarter ending on June 30 shall be due on July 30; the report for the quarter ending September 30 shall be due on October 30; and the report for the quarter ending December 31 shall be due on January 30.

-(g) The presence at a putrescible solid waste transfer station of solid waste containing asbestos or of material defined in paragraph (2) of the definition of "solid waste" set forth in § 4-11 of this subchapter is prohibited.
+(g) The presence at a putrescible solid waste transfer station of solid waste containing asbestos or of material defined in paragraph (2) of the definition of "solid waste" set forth in 16 RCNY § 4-11 is prohibited.

 (h) All putrescible solid waste received at a putrescible solid waste transfer station, including putrescible solid waste which has been baled or loaded into transport vehicles, shall be removed within forty-eight hours of its receipt.
 Only non-putrescible solid waste, and putrescible solid waste which has been baled or loaded into a transport vehicle, may be stored off the tipping area of a putrescible solid waste transfer station.

 (i) The tipping area of all putrescible solid waste transfer stations shall be free of solid waste for a thirty-minute period each day during its hours of operation and shall have been thoroughly cleaned, swept, washed and deodorized immediately prior to such period.
 The Permittee may choose such period and such period shall be set forth in the permit as a permit condition.

 (j) Odors shall not be emitted so as to violate the performance standards of the Zoning Resolution of the City of New York or the applicable provisions of the Air Pollution Control Code of the Administrative Code of the City of New York or to create a public nuisance.
-Odor control measures required in subsection (b) of § 4-16 of this subchapter shall be fully operational and shall effectively neutralize odor.
+Odor control measures required in subsection (b) of 16 RCNY § 4-16 shall be fully operational and shall effectively neutralize odor.

-(k) Solid waste shall be received, processed, compacted and stored only in the areas specifically designated pursuant to subparagraph (1) of subsection (b) of § 4-13 of this subchapter.
+(k) Solid waste shall be received, processed, compacted and stored only in the areas specifically designated pursuant to subparagraph (1) of subsection (b) of 16 RCNY § 4-13.
 Solid waste shall not be permitted to spill beyond areas in which it is permitted by this Rule and by the site plan and engineering report submitted to the Department of Environmental Conservation pursuant to 6 NYCRR Part 360.
 Any solid waste which spills beyond the areas in which it is permitted shall be removed immediately.

 (l) Equipment used in the operation of the putrescible solid waste transfer station shall be contained within the property line, and under no circumstances shall such equipment be stored on city streets, or public highways as defined in § 134 of the New York State Vehicle and Traffic Law.